anh0616/anh0616/README.md

 - Bash
 - C, C++
-- HTML, CSS, JS and PHP
+- HTML, CSS, JS

 ### What I'm Learning 📖

 - Python
+- Go

 ### Tools that I use 🔨